-However, Positive Egalitarianism doesn't claim that the "999 better-off individuals living in equality amongst themselves ... detract from ... [the] badness" of the inequality.
-On the contrary, Positive Egalitarianism implies that Z is worse in one respect that is relevant for egalitarian concerns, namely in respect to the number of unequal relations to which the worst off person is subjected.
+worst-off person is subject.
 It is just that positive egalitarians also value equal relations, and since there are so many of them in Z, this may outweigh the badness of the unequal relations when it comes to egalitarian concerns.
-Again, in A, there are no relations of equality and one relation of inequality, whereas in Z there is a staggering 498 501 relations of equality, which in comparison outweighs the few 999 relations of inequality.
+Again, in A, there are no relations of equality and one relation of inequality, whereas in Z there is a staggering 498,501 relations of equality, which in comparison outweigh the few 999 relations of inequality.

-Secondly, let us again stress that it doesn't follow from Positive Egalitarianism that Z is better than A in respect to egalitarian concerns, but it is compatible with that judgement.
+Secondly, let us again stress that it doesn't follow from positive egalitarianism that Z is better than A in respect to egalitarian concerns, but it is compatible with that judgement.
 It depends on what weight we give to the increase in unequal relations as compared to the increase in equal relations.
-Hence, Positive Egalitarians could accommodate Segall's intuition by changing the relative weight of the value of equal and unequal relations.
-To make Segall's claim into a real argument against Positive Egalitarianism, one would have to show that there are no cases of
+Hence, Positive egalitarians could accommodate Segall's intuition by changing the relative weight of the value of equal and unequal relations.
+To make Segall's claim into an effective argument against positive egalitarianism, one would have to show that there are no cases of the type depicted in figure 1, that is, cases in which the positive value of an increase in equal relations outweighs the negative value of a much smaller increase in unequal relations, possibly involving very small inequalities (e.g. consider a version of the case in figure 1 where A = <19, 20> and $Z = <19,999 \times 20>$).
+This is a rather tall order, we surmise, since it is tantamount to showing that irrespective of how small the inequalities are and how many more equal relations there are, the positive value of the equal relations cannot outweigh the negative value of the unequal relations.